Puck Fair: Ireland’s

 The precise origins of the Puck Fair are unknown, but an August fair is said to have taken place in pre-Christian times to spur on a bountiful harvest.
 A favored version of the fair’s history claims that when Oliver Cromwell and his men were ravaging the area, a goat that had been separated from his herd found his way to Killorglin and his distressed presence alerted the townspeople that the Roundheads were close, giving them valuable time to prepare.
 In recognition, the festival always selects a wild male mountain goat from the surrounding Kerry mountains and crowns him King Puck.

 On the first day of the festival, Gathering Day, a traditional horse fair, is held in the early morning hours.
 Then King Puck is paraded through the town in a lively procession to the main square where he meets his queen.
 The Queen of Puck Fair is a local school girl, selected for the role based on a short essay submitted about the fair.
 The 2011 Queen was Muireann Arthurs from Caragh Lake, Killorglin.
 On Gathering Day, she read the Puck Fair Proclamation in Irish, English, French and German, and the gathered crowd hailed its new king.

 For many years, the local pubs were open all day and night for the duration of the festival.
 Though that is no longer the case, they do remain open until 3:00 a.m., so no festival-goer misses the chance to toast The Puck, as the goat king is also called.

 The second day, Fair Day, is the heart of the festival.
 This year, as in other years, it drew vendors selling everything from jewelry to Jack Russell puppies.
 Other events included the annual Bonny Baby competition, an Irish storytelling workshop, and a chance to meet King Puck himself.

-In 2013, Puck Fair will celebrate its 400th anniversary, and the festivities are sure to be epic.
+This year, Puck Fair celebrates its 405th anniversary, and the festivities are sure to be epic. ♦